-Kristin Sorensen wanted a repair, replacement or refund for her broken GE appliances.
-She’d bought an oven, refrigerator, and dishwasher at Home Depot.
-And then everything fell apart.
+If you’re looking for a repair, replacement or refund for a broken appliance, you should hear Kristin Sorensen’s story.
+She’d bought a GE oven, refrigerator, and dishwasher at Home Depot — and then everything fell apart.

 It started with the dishwasher.